 “Body fat, or what we call fat, isn't just fatSays the senior author Axel Kallies, professor at the Peter Doherty Institute.

-“It's actually a real organ that plays an important role in making hormones and messenger molecules to regulate metabolism.
-So we looked at every type of cell we could think of by isolating it from fat and comparing males and females. "
+“It's actually a real organ that plays an important role in producing hormones and messenger molecules to regulate metabolism.
+So we looked at every cell type we could think of by isolating it from adipose and comparing males and females. "

 What they found completely surprised them.
 They found that the immune systems that operate in the body fat of males and females